tjmahr/tjmahr.github.io/_posts/2018-04-03-ridgelines-in-bayesplot-1-5-0-release.md

 the post would not be describing the behavior of 1.5.0.
 This situation created a little reproducibility puzzle.
 Full reproducibility---traveling back in time and using the versions of ggplot2, ggridges, etc.---would be too difficult, and frankly, not worth the hassle.
-But it is important for this version next plot to reproduce how the area definition for `mcmc_areas()` changed from v1.4.0 to v1.5.0---and while we are at it---from v1.5.0 to now.
+But it is important for the next plot to reproduce how the area definition in bayesplot for `mcmc_areas()` changed from v1.4.0 to v1.5.0---and while we are at it---from v1.5.0 to now.

 After some troubleshooting and experimenting, I came up with the following plan.